micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 4.md

 And we still toil unto weariness [for our living], working hard with our own hands.
-When men revile us [[^c]wound us with an accursed sting], we bless them.
+When men revile us [wound us with an accursed sting], we bless them.
 When we are persecuted, we take it patiently _and_ endure it.